Maika Rivera: Showbiz career

-2016–present: Drama roles
+2016–2017: Drama roles

-Recently, Rivera made her television acting debut via Magpahanggang Wakas, where she played Chesca Lozado, Jena and Tristan's mean and tough daughter and shared credits with Muñoz, Gelli de Belen and John Estrada.
-She will be paired up with Marco Gumabao.
+Recently, Rivera made her television acting debut via Magpahanggang Wakas, where she played Chesca Lozado, Jena and Tristan's loving daughter and shared credits with Muñoz, Gelli de Belen and John Estrada.
+She paired up with Marco Gumabao.
 Later, after appearing in that show she appeared in some episodes in Maalaala Mo Kaya and played various roles in that show.
 She was also seen in Ipaglaban Mo! episodes.

 2017–present: Main, recurring and villain roles

-Maika became a regular guest in It's Showtime and appeared in the show's segment Girltrends as a member, FUNanghalian as a member/leader (Team Girls), Cash-Ya!
+Rivera became a regular guest in It's Showtime and appeared in the show's segment Girltrends as a member, FUNanghalian as a member/leader (Team Girls), Cash-Ya!
 Kaya! and COPY-CUT.
 Later, she appeared in La Luna Sangre along with co-stars Kathryn Bernardo, Daniel Padilla, Angel Locsin, Richard Gutierrez and others and she portrayed Malina, a cruel and unsympathetic vampire, Supremo's loyal servant and Malia and Tristan's enemy, Malina dies at the LLU massacre after Malia killed the other evil vampires that kills humans.

-Right after La Luna Sangre, she played another recurring role in the one of the most watched TV series in Philippines Wildflower, she portrayed Stefanie Oytengco, Divine's eldest daughter and the one who manages Divine's jewelry shop, in the series her mother (Divine) was kidnapped by Lily Cruz to gain information about Emilia's criminal acts.
+Right after La Luna Sangre, she played another recurring role in one of the most watched TV series in Philippines, Wildflower, she portrayed Stefanie Oytengco, Divine's eldest daughter and the one who manages Divine's jewelry shop, in the series her mother (Divine) was kidnapped by Lily Cruz to gain information about Emilia's criminal acts.
 Later after Lily successfully destroys Emilia's illegal jewelry business.
 Stefani was killed by Emilia's hired killers along with Divine and her siblings.
 Later after playing a special recurring role in that series.

 She appeared in the Philippine television drama-action-suspense series topbilled by Erich Gonzales in three characters: Erika, Carrie, and Agatha.
 Produced by Dreamscape Entertainment and directed by Jojo Saguin, that tackles the issue surrogacy, The Blood Sisters along with Erich Gonzales, Ejay Falcon, Enchong Dee, and AJ Muhlach where she played the evil cousin of Erich Gonzales character.

+She also appeared as guest cast in several series (FPJ's Ang Probinsyano, The Iron Heart, Pira-Pirasong Paraiso and FPJ's Batang Quiapo.)
+She also appeared in the 2024 series High Street as one of the recurring cast.

 Off the Court

-She appears for Metro magazine with volleyball superstar Alyssa Valdez of Ateneo Lady Eagles and Men's Health Philippines along with another volleyball superstar Cha Cruz, who was included in the Top 100 of FHM Philippines 100 Sexiest Women along with Rachel Anne Daquis.
+She appeared for Metro magazine with volleyball superstar Alyssa Valdez of Ateneo Lady Eagles and Men's Health Philippines along with another volleyball superstar Cha Cruz, who was included in the Top 100 of FHM Philippines 100 Sexiest Women along with Rachel Anne Daquis.